4 Things to Know About The Little Colorado River

-by Lisa Winters, Citizen Science Manager
+by Lisa Winters, Communications Manager

 The Little Colorado River is smaller than the mainstem Colorado River in length, flow, and drainage area.
 But this tributary rivals its bigger sibling in grandeur.
 Between Cameron, Arizona, on the Navajo Nation, and its confluence with the Colorado River deep in the Grand Canyon, the Little Colorado River drops thousands of feet, cutting a narrow gorge through the Bright Angel Shale, Muav Limestone, and Tapeats Sandstone rock layers.
 It winds below sheer cliffs, tumbles over waterfalls, and teems with desert wildflowers in the summer months.
 The canyon walls glow amber and deep red in the evening light.